-It is important to note that some victims may not report incidents of crime to the Campus Safety Department or local law enforcement agencies, but may prefer to confide and report via confidential sources, which also provides an individual the opportunity to report a crime for statistical information to be included in this annual crime statistics report.
+It is important to note that some victims may not want to report crimes to the Campus Safety Department or local law enforcement agencies and instead prefer to report crimes via confidential or anonymous methods.
+In either case, all of the reported crimes that fall under the Clery Act are included in this annual crime statistics report.

-To file a voluntary confidential report, contact the Campus Safety Duty Chief via 315-228-7333.
-While retaining confidentiality, the university may decide if an investigation needs to be conducted by Campus Safety or a timely warning is required to be sent to the campus community.
+To make a confidential report about a crime or possible crime and/or University policy violation, contact the Campus Safety Department duty chief via 315-228-7333.
+While retaining confidentiality, the University may decide if an investigation needs to be conducted by campus safety or a timely warning is required to be sent to the campus community.

-To provide information anonymously regarding possible or planned crimes, law/policy violations, and/or other crime information, Campus Safety maintains an anonymous reporting/tip form on their website here.
-The contents of this form are e-mailed directly to the Campus Safety Department and the sender appears as "Campus Safety Web Page."
-Anonymity is ensured if a person wishes to not provide a name or other information.
+To make an anonymous report about a crime or possible crime and/or University policy violation, reporting parties can use the anonymous reporting/tip form available on the campus safety website at campus safety: report/tip form.
+The contents of this form are emailed directly to the Campus Safety Department and the sender appears as "Campus Safety Web Page."
+Anonymity is ensured if a person chooses not to provide a name or other information.
 Once the form is completed, click the "Submit" button at the bottom of the page.